NextGenSec/Cyber-Security/README.md

-# CyberSecLabs
+# Cyber Security

-Welcome to the CyberSecLabs repository!
+Welcome to the Cyber Security repo!
 Here, you'll find a curated collection of practical cybersecurity projects, guides, and tools to enhance your digital defense.

 ## Table of Contents